Fiveable

-This culture breeds and skepticism in cops.
+This culture breeds cynicism and skepticism in cops.
 It also fosters certain personality traits like authoritarianism and machismo that impact how officers interact with the public and each other.

 Loyalty and Secrecy